ISIE By-Laws

 Article XIII.
 Affiliations

 The Society recognizes its relationship to other organizations sharing the same purpose and with interests in overlapping spheres of knowledge.
-The Society is empowered to incorporate and to affiliate with such other organizations.
+The Society is empowered to form affiliations with such other organizations, for example to organize joint meetings.
 The Council must approve such affiliations.

 Article XIV.
 Sections